Kosovo Independence Day

-Kosovo Independence Day (Dita e Pavarësisë së Kosovës) is a national independence day celebrated in Kosovo every 17 February.
+Kosovo Independence Day (Dita e Pavarësisë së Kosovës) is a national independence day celebrated in Kosovo every year on 17 February, marking the anniversary of Kosovo's declaration of independence the same day.

 Background

 Kosovo is the second youngest country in the world (behind South Sudan which declared independence in 2011) and the youngest country in Europe to have been recognized (partially by over 100 UN member states).
 After a 2008 referendum, Kosovo declared Independence on 17 February 2008.
-However, Serbia didn't like the partial recognition of Kosovo as an independent state and neither did some other nations including Russia (an ally of Serbia).
-After the controversy, the UN court (ICJ) ruled out on 22 July 2010 that Kosovo did not violate international law.
+Despite this, Serbia still refuses to recognise Kosovo as a sovereign state, disapproving of the nation's partial international recognition as an independent state, a stance backed by Russia, India and China, among others.
+After the controversy, the International Court of Justice (ICJ) ruled on 22 July 2010 that Kosovo’s independence was not in violation of international law.